 Cast (in order of appearance): Thomas LODGE, Natasha LINTON, Natasha RADSKI, Thomas SCHNEESCHE.

 Art Planet Productions is a registered non-profit company.

-We are a professional theatre, and like any other art organisation appeal for financial support.
+The Company had started as a professional theatre, during COVID19 pandemic resulting in closure of the theatres, the company has started to look into the video and audio production with the mission of promoting culture and education.
+Like any other art organisation we appeal for financial support.
 If you would like to make a donation, please contact us.

 to produce quality work that brings performing arts and their educational values to our communities.

-to bring international masterpieces that haven’t been performed, shown or translated before to the wider British public.
+to bring international masterpieces to the wider British public.

 to develop new writing.